Levi-Opunga/Levi-Opunga/README.md

-- 👋 Hi, I’m @Levi-Opunga
+# 👋 Hi, I’m @Levi-Opunga
-- 👀 I’m a backend web developer
+- 👀 I’m a full stack Web Weveloper and Android Developer
+-
+>> -
+>>
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...